AGM TECHNOLOGY - THE DIFFERENCE

 Battery Capacity vs Temperature

-Achieving full capacity at a specified temperature is a funtion of charging voltage.
+Achieving full capacity at a specified temperature is a function of charging voltage.
 Refer to the Charge Voltage/Ambient Temperature Charging Curve to ensure your batteries are being fully charged.

 Charge Voltage/Ambient